kyroskoh/PokemonRedExperiments/README.md

 [![Join the Discord server!](https://invidget.switchblade.xyz/RvadteZk4G)](http://discord.gg/RvadteZk4G)

 ## Running the Pretrained Model Interactively 🎮
-🐍 Python 3.10+ is recommended.
+🐍 Python 3.10is recommended.
 Other versions may work but have not been tested.
 You also need to install ffmpeg and have it available in the command line.

 ### Windows Setup